typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Recording Sessions

 We will take screen recordings of our sessions for students to reference later.
-As these will include the students and their work, the recordings will be stored on our <a :href=course.channel.google>Google Drive</a> and made available only to New School email users.
+As these will include the students and their work, the recordings will be stored on our <a :href="course.channel.google">Google Drive</a> and made available only to New School email users.

 ## Attendance, Grading, and Other Policies